Alison Stine: Writings

-Stine regularly writes for The New York Times, The Washington Post, The Atlantic, The Guardian, and other publications.
+Stine regularly writes The New York Times, The Washington Post, The Atlantic, The Guardian, and other publications.
 Her poetry has been published in a number of literary journals including AGNI Online, Poetry, and Prairie Schooner, while her nonfiction has appeared in Phoebe, Santa Clara Review, Sycamore Review, and Virginia Quarterly Review.
-Her short fiction has been published in journals and magazines including Antioch Review, Paris Review, SmokeLong Quarterly, Swink, and Tin House.
+Her short fiction has been published in journals and magazines including The Antioch Review, The Paris Review, SmokeLong Quarterly, Swink, and Tin House.

-Her essay "On Poverty," a commentary on classism in the writing world published in 2016 in the Kenyon Review, went viral.
+Her essay "On Poverty", a commentary on classism in the writing world published in 2016 in The Kenyon Review, went viral.

 Her first novel, Road Out of Winter, focuses on working-class women in rural Ohio dealing with climate change in a post-apocalyptic landscape in what Library Journal says "blends a rural thriller and speculative realism into what could be called dystopian noir."
 The novel won the 2020 Philip K. Dick Award.